oNLog1c/minority/README.md

 }
 ```
+Voila, you now have a class that, when created, will generate keys in a language yaml file in the plugin directory (./languages) and automatically initialize all language fields.
-After that, register this class in the **ConfigurationWizard**, and the translation file will be generated automatically.
+By default, the language file will be named en.yml.

 ```java
 // This usually happens in your plugin's main class, but you can do it elsewhere.